USD ($)

 11. Source IP Address

-It contains a 32-bit value of the sender IP address.
+It contains a 32-bit value of the sender's IP address.

 12. Destination IP Address

-It contains 32-bit value of the receiver IP address.
+It contains a 32-bit value of the receiver IP address.

 13. IP header Options Field

 It is a variable-length list and always ends on a 32-bit boundary.
-Pad bytes with a value of 0 are added if necessary. his assures that IP header is always a multiple of 32 bits (as per required for the header length).
+Pad bytes with a value of 0 are added if necessary.
+This assures that the IP header is always a multiple of 32 bits (as required for the header length).
 The options are as follows

 ● Security and Handling Restrictions